Rick's Daily Tips

 But to answer your question, the answer is almost certainly no simply because most solid state drives tend to actually run cooler and consume less energy than traditional hard drives.

-In short, although there are no guarantees, installing an SSD in place of the hard disk could well make your laptop run a little cooler than it does right now with very little chance of it making it run hotter.
+In short, although there are no guarantees, installing an SSD in place of the hard drive could well make your laptop run a little cooler than it does right now, with very little chance of it making it run hotter.

 I hope this helps, Michael.
 Good luck!